 - 1 tsp. vitamin e

 - 2 oz twist up tubes

-- After 2o minutes, remove from heat and stir in liquid oils and essential oils (if using)
+- Once melted, remove the mixture from the heat and stir in the liquid oils and essential oils.

-- Wearing a mask to cover your mouth/nose (or just your t-shirt covering you nose) mix in the zinc oxide.
+- Wearing a mask to cover your mouth/nose (or just your t-shirt covering your nose) mix in the zinc oxide.
 It is best not to breathe in the zinc oxide powder.

-- I like to stir this before each pour to be sure that the zinc oxide is mixed evenly.
+- I like to stir the mixture well prior to pouring to be sure that the zinc oxide is mixed evenly.
 Pour into containers and store in a cool dark location when not in use.
 I use these 2 oz. twist up tubes for easy application!